pivotal-mea-pa/qnb-workshop/pasw-workshop/README.md

 ## Pre-requisites

-The foundation to run the demo on must have PASW deployed.
+The foundation to run the demo must have PASW deployed.
 This gives you Windows Diego Cells which the manifests provided in the Visual Studio Templates assume are present.

 The Workshop assumes the Students have been given the following:
  - **API URL** of the Workshop foundation